-- Ensure that development policies benefit all people equally.
-520 This requires inter alia evaluating the human rights and environmental impact of development and trade agreements, 521 policies and programs. - Adopt frameworks to ensure that private investments and undertakings comply with environmental and human rights norms and standards, including the United Nations Guiding Principles on Business and Human Rights and other relevant soft- and hard-law instruments (See Section 4).
+- $\rightarrow$ Ensure that development policies benefit all people equally.
+520 This requires inter alia evaluating the human rights and environmental impact of development and trade agreements, policies and programs. - → Adopt frameworks to ensure that private investments and undertakings comply with environmental and human rights norms and standards, including the United Nations Guiding Principles on Business and Human Rights and other relevant soft- and hard-law instruments (See Section 4).
 This includes making environmental and social safeguards binding and enforceable for private enterprises and investment banks.
+522 disaster preparedness and disaster risk reduction strategies, address 'underlying disaster and conflict risk drivers, such as the consequences of poverty, inequality and marginalization; 524 adopt safeguards to guarantee good governance and public participation, 525 and mainstream a rightscentered approach.

-'public-private partnerships For example. promoted through loans, projects and other financing arrangements involving multilateral development banks and development finance institutions should be subject to independent reviews of their development outcomes, including a thorough examination of their human rights and environmental impacts, as well as the accumulation of off-balance sheet debts.'523
+For example, 'public-private partnerships promoted through loans, projects and other financing arrangements involving multilateral development banks and development finance institutions should be subject to independent reviews of their development outcomes, including a thorough examination of their human rights and environmental impacts, as well as the accumulation of off-balance sheet debts.'523